• Share this on:

 Tips:

-2. Through what channels can you get frozen vegetables on the European market?
+2. Through which channels can you get frozen vegetables on the European market?

 Manufacturers and processors have been working with local farmers in countries where vegetables are sourced and processed/frozen to export to other EU countries.
 Other suppliers import end products and re-pack them for sale under private labels to retailers or the food service sector.